samsungq/shannon/README.md

 # shannon
 measure information content in datasets for supervised learning (eg mnist, cifar, agnews).

-since we dont have the entire distribution $p(X)$ we cannot directly estimate mutual information. as an alternative, we estimate mutual information by training a discriminator to distinguish between (i) marginals p(x) and p(y) and (ii) the joint probabilities p(x, y).
+since we dont have the entire distribution p(X) we cannot directly estimate mutual information. as an alternative, we estimate mutual information by training a discriminator to distinguish between (i) marginals p(x) and p(y) and (ii) the joint probabilities p(x, y).

 ## references